Retirement Social Security

 Social Security's earnings test applies when you claim benefits before reaching full retirement age.
 If earnings exceed certain limits, your benefit is reduced by $1 for every $2 you earn.
 The earnings test applies differently based on your age, and it does not apply at all once you reach full retirement age.
 Additionally, your monthly benefit may increase if your current income is higher than one of the 35 years used to calculate your Social Security benefits.

-While the earnings test itself is not new, retirees are seeing faster adjustments when actual earnings differ from what was initially reported.
+While the earnings test itself is not new, some retirees are seeing faster adjustments when actual earnings differ from what was initially reported.

 New claimants

-New claimants are also more vulnerable to surprises, especially if you claim Social Security benefits before reaching full retirement age.
+New claimants are also more vulnerable to surprises, especially if they claim Social Security benefits before reaching full retirement age.
 Early in retirement, income sources often fluctuate, which increases the risk of misreported or estimated earnings that later trigger overpayments.

 Surviving spouses